tombrille/svelteplot/src/routes/marks/grid/+page.md

 </Plot>
 ```

-You can turn the grids on individually using by adding `grid: true`to the x and y
+You can turn the grids on individually by adding `grid: true` to the x and y
 scale options:

 ```svelte